 The paper presents selected results of the first investigations of the relations between the mechanical properties, mainly such as strength and the strain mechanisms and the AE signals generated in a tensile test of aluminium alloys of PA2 type before and after ARB process.
-In Fig.2 it is shown that there appear essential correlations between the AE and the PL effects in non-predeformed alloys.
+In Fig. 2 it is shown that there appear essential correlations between the AE and the PL effects in not-predeformed alloys.
 On the other hand, in case of alloys, predeformed by the ARB method, the tensile tests were carried out on six samples with various reductions obtained after successive passes, numbered from n = 1 to n = 6.
-The tensile curves in the version: force - time, are shown in Fig.3, the number of passes is labelled in the picture as X 1, X 2... and so far.
-On the basis of the other results [6], not presented here, obtained for identical samples but of smaller dimensions and subjected to ARB operation from n = 1 to n = 10, it has been observed that the maximum plasticity occurs in samples obtained after the passes n = 5 and n = 6.
+The tensile curves in the version: force - time, are shown in Fig. 3.
+On the basis of other results [6], not presented here, obtained for identical samples but of smaller dimensions and subjected to ARB operation from n = 1 to n = 10, it has been observed that the maximum plasticity occurs in samples obtained after the passes n = 5 and n = 6.